-PHP has various types of numbers like Integer, Float, Double, etc. In addition, PHP provides automatic type conversion of variables.
-We can assign an integer value, a string to a variable, and the type of that variable will change to integer and string.
+PHP has various types of numbers like Integer, Float, Double, etc. Also, PHP provides automatic type conversion of variables.
+We can assign an integer value, a string to a variable and the type of that variable will change to integer and string.

 There are many types of numeric values.
 In this unit, we will discuss integers and floats in PHP, as well as the functions which can be used to determine the type of numbers that we are dealing with and convert between them.
 We will also learn how to convert integers and floats to and from numerical strings.

 Read Also: PHP Strings

 The most basic number type in PHP is the integer.
 Integers are whole numbers that can be positive, negative or zero.
 In Computer Science, they are generally defined as a group of binary bits.
 Few examples of Integers are 2, -45, 2346, etc.

 One important thing is a number doesn’t need to be of type int if it does not have a decimal part.
 For example, 16*2.5 is 40, but the type of this result will still be float.